mhennessy97/matplotlib_practice/README.md

 The "Pymaceuticals" jupyter notbook contains an analysis of different mice with tumors.
 There were different drug regimens included in the data.

-arious factors were taken into consideration including the timepoint, volume of the tumor, the sex of the mouse, age, and weight.
+Various factors were taken into consideration including the timepoint, volume of the tumor, the sex of the mouse, age, and weight.

 There were almost an equal amount of male and female mice tested in this study.